How to Give and Receive Feedback

 In summary

 Feedback is so important in helping us grow and develop.
-Give it freely, give it clearly, give it honestly.
+Give it freely, give it clearly, and give it honestly.
 Equally, ensure you ask for it regularly.
 When you hear it, receive it honestly and bravely.
 Most importantly, respond to what you hear.

 The feedback is there to help you.
 Ignoring what you hear will leave you stuck in the same place.